Product Lifecycle and Servicing

 How to get Updates

-During the support lifecycle, Microsoft will designate one of the Updates of that product as the "Service Pack".
+During the support lifecycle, Microsoft will designate one of the updates or versions of that product as the "Service Pack".

 For Team Foundation Server 2018, the service pack has not yet been designated.

-For Visual Studio 2017, the service pack has not yet been designated.
-For Team Foundation Server 2017, the service pack has not yet been designated.
+For Visual Studio 2017, the service pack is version 15.9.
+For Team Foundation Server 2017, the service pack is Update 3.

 For Visual Studio 2015, the designated Service Pack is Update 3 with the latest release of KB3165756.
 For Team Foundation Server 2015, there were two designated Service Packs - Update 3 and Update 4.
 Please see the Team Foundation Server product entry on the Lifecycle Policy site for dates.

 For Visual Studio 2013 and Team Foundation Server 2013, the designated Service Pack is Update 5.

 For Visual Studio 2012, the designated Service Pack is Update 5.
 For Team Foundation Server 2012, the designated Service Pack is Update 4.

 When Microsoft designates an Update as a Service Pack, the Support Lifecycle Database will reflect the appropriate dates for support.

 Support for RTW

 For customers who are still on the RTW version, the Service Pack date is an important milestone.
-Support for RTW is discontinued one year after an Update is designated as the "Service Pack", per the Microsoft Support Service Pack Lifecycle Policy.
+Support for RTW is discontinued one year after an update or version is designated as the "Service Pack", per the Microsoft Support Service Pack Lifecycle Policy.
 Customers still on the RTW version should upgrade to the latest available Update before the end of that one year to continue to be in a supported state.

-For Visual Studio 2017, customers who remain on the RTW version 15.0.x will continue to be supported until a service pack is designated, at which time, they will have one (1) year to move to the latest version of the product available.
+For Visual Studio 2017, customers who remain on the RTW version 15.0.x will continue to be supported until January 2020.

 For Visual Studio 2015 and Team Foundation Server 2015, RTW is no longer supported.